elegant-scipy/elegant-scipy/markdown/ch7.markdown

 straight.
 You make an adjustment, step back, evaluate the picture's horizontality, and repeat.
-This is a process of *optimization*: we're changing the orientation of the portrait until it satisfies our demand&mdash;that it makes a zero angle with the horizon.
+This is a process of *optimization*: we're changing the orientation of the portrait until it satisfies our demand—that it makes a zero angle with the horizon.

 In mathematics, our demand is called a "cost function", and the orientation of the portrait the "parameter".
 In a typical